UMC Glossary: Laity = From laos, meaning "people of God"

 Book of Discipline of the United Methodist Church 2016

-Lay Ministry is a leadership development program in the United Methodist Church focused on equipping and empowering laypersons who have responded to the call of God to serve in mission and ministry.
+Lay Ministry is a ministry development program in the United Methodist Church focused on equipping and empowering laypersons who have responded to the call of God to serve in mission and ministry.
 Being called to ministry is a serious endeavor.
 We must do all we can to prepare, train and equip ourselves and others to serve.

 Subscribe to the MOAC Laity News Letter HERE.